 The time you have to file a personal injury lawsuit for these damages is limited by the statute of limitations.
 In Los Angeles, the California Code of Civil Procedure (CCP) §335.1 generally requires you to file your personal injury lawsuit no later than two years from the date of the accident.

-Failure to file your lawsuit on time might mean you are unable to collect the financial compensation you might be entitled to receive.
+Failure to file your lawsuit on time might mean you cannot collect the financial compensation you might be entitled to receive.
 Your legal team might be able to help ensure your case complies with the state’s timeline and that your lawsuit is not in jeopardy of dismissal.

 Seek Medical and Legal Care After a Car Accident

 Sometimes the physical impact of a car accident might not become evident for days afterward.
-If you or someone you love was injured in a car accident but did not seek medical care at the time of the collision, you might be able to have your medical expenses taken care of by the at-fault driver.
+If you or someone you love suffered injuries in a car accident but did not seek medical care at the time of the collision, you might be able to have your medical expenses taken care of by the at-fault driver.

 Our client care team may help you define your options for getting financial compensation for your medical care even if you don’t feel any pain until days after your car accident.
 Explore your avenues for monetary recovery with a personal injury team member at the Jacoby & Meyers Law Offices by calling (866) 559-7223 today.